 Is financial aid available?

 Federal and University loans are available to students through the Office of Financial Aid, 201 Sproul Hall, University of California, Berkeley; Berkeley, CA 94720-1960.
-See Financial Aid for further detials.
+See Financial Aid for further details.
 U.S. federal financial aid is not available to students who are not citizens or permanent residents of the United States.